AbraGanz/AbraGanz/README.md

-- I'm Abra Ganz, a Master of Logic (student) at the University of Amsterdam (UvA).
+- I'm Abra Ganz, a Master of Logic (student) at the University of Amsterdam.
 Here you can find the projects I'm working on for university and in my spare time.

-- Currently studying Deep Learning and researching various areas of AI Alignment.
+- Currently doing research in AI Safety, in particular IRL.

 - Looking to collaberate on playful projects or theoretical research.
 If anyone is building a pun-generator, let me know!